Measuring and Improving Chain-of-Thought Reasoning in Vision-Language Models: Introduction

-\looseness=-1 We evaluate the state-of-the-art (SOTA) VLMs (e.g., BLIP-2~\cite{DBLP:journals/corr/abs-2301-12597}, miniGPT-4~\cite{DBLP:journals/corr/abs-2304-10592}) on \benchmark.
+\looseness=-1 We evaluate the state-of-the-art (SOTA) VLMs on \benchmark.
 The key conclusions from these evaluations are: (1) The model's success in complex visual inference depends on LLMs components, visual inputs, and instruction finetuning; (2) Even the SOTA VLM (BLIP-2) falls short in comparison to human performance regarding overall visual reasoning performance.
 In addition, our findings indicate a lack of reasoning consistency.
 Specifically, the reliability of intermediate reasoning steps cannot be assured, irrespective of the accuracy of the final inference (and vice versa).
 This suggests VLMs are not always consistent in their reasoning.

-\looseness=-1 To enhance VLMs' reasoning performance and consistency, we propose a two-stage training framework for training rationale-augmented VLMs.
-In the initial stage, VLMs are trained on vision-language reasoning samples that encompass step-by-step reasoning chains, which are automatically generated by LLMs.
-However, VLMs may produce rationales that have inconsistencies with the high-level reasoning or that are not grounded in visual content (hallucination) after this stage.
-Moreover, the scalability of producing helpful rationales is constrained due to reliance on high-quality human-annotated dense captions.
-Thus, we introduce a subsequent stage that integrates feedback from LLMs to further (1) train VLMs in generating rationales that are sophisticated, consistent, and firmly grounded in the images, and (2) effectively leverage the image-caption pairs sourced from the wild.
-Experimental results substantiate the effectiveness of the proposed training framework.
-The relative improvement in both reasoning performance and consistency are approximately 4\% compared to the SOTA.
-We summarize our contributions as follows: \begin{itemize} [topsep=1pt, partopsep=1pt, leftmargin=12pt, itemsep=1pt] \item We frame high-level abductive visual reasoning in a CoT manner that allows us to automatically measure both reasoning performance and consistency with precision.
+To enhance VLMs' reasoning performance and consistency, we propose a two-stage training framework for training rationale-augmented VLMs.
+In the first stage, VLMs are trained on reasoning samples that encompass step-by-step reasoning chains, which are automatically generated by LLMs.
+However, VLMs may produce inaccurate high-level inferences due to inconsistencies or hallucination in the rationales after this stage.
+Thus, we introduce a subsequent stage that integrates feedback from LLMs to examine the reasoning process.
+This approach avoids the complex task of directly scrutinizing the high-level inferences of VLMs.
+The results demonstrate the relative improvement in both reasoning performance and consistency is approximately 4\% compared to the SOTA.

-\item We leverage the proposed LLM-Human-in-the-Loop pipeline to curate the \benchmark benchmark, which reveals the limitations in reasoning performance and consistency exhibited by SOTA VLMs.

-\item We propose a two-stage training framework, including supervised fine-tuning and learning from LLMs feedback, to improve reasoning performance and CoT consistency.